jml-bioinfo/FindDNAFusion/README.md

 1. the reference genome fasta file specified by -r
 2. input directory storing raw seqence FASTQ files, specified by -i
 3. output directory (optional)
-4. number of CPUs, specified by -c
+4. number of CPUs, specified by -c (optional)

 #for example